The Major Archbishop -Our Patriarch

 The Ukrainian Greek Catholic Church is one of over twenty Eastern and Oriental Catholic Churches in communion with the Bishop of Rome.

 This Ukrainian Catholic Church is led by His Beatitude, Sviatoslav Shevchuk, the Major Archbishop (Patriarch).
 The Ukrainian Byzantine Catholic Church has parishes and missions on six continents.
 In the USA, there are four eparchies.
 This parish, Saint Michael the Archangel, is part of the Eparchy of Stamford.

 The Patriarch was born on 5 May 1970, ordained priest on 26 June 1994 and consecrated a bishop 10 April 2010.
 He earned a doctorate in Theology in 1999 from the Angelicum (in Rome) operated by the Dominican friars.

-He served in Argentina prior to his election on 23 March 2011 as the Major Archbishop of the Ukrainian Greek Catholic Church to replace Cardinal Lubomyr Husar, MSU.
+He served as bishop in Argentina prior to his election on 23 March 2011 as the Major Archbishop of the Ukrainian Greek Catholic Church to replace Cardinal Lubomyr Husar, MSU.

 The Bishop of the Stamford Eparchy is Bishop Paul Patrick Chomnycky, O.S.B.M. who has served this local church since 2006.

 Bishop Paul was born in 1954 and is from Vancouver, Canada.
 He is a solemnly professed monk of the Basilian Order of St. Josaphat; ordained priest since 1988 and bishop since 2002.
 Before being nominated to serve the Stamford Eparchy, Bishop Paul served in Great Britain.

 Our Pastor is Father Iura Godenciuc with his wife, Juliana, as the “Panyi Matka” of our parish.
 They are the parents of two children.